Getting started with Nextflow¶

 Solution

-Export the singularity cache using the NXF_VER
+Export the Nextflow version using the NXF_VER environment variable:

-Check that the NXF_VER
+Check that the NXF_VER has been applied:

 You should see nextflow update and print the following:

-Environmental variables on NeSI
+Environment variables on Mahuika

 Exercise

-How to manage environmental variables
+How to manage environment variables

-file (or alternate) that is loaded when you log in so you don’t need to export variables every session.
+You may want to include these, or other environment variables, in your .bashrc file (or alternate) that is loaded when you log in so you don’t need to export variables every session.

 Executing a pipeline¶